-Images are an integral part of every web page, and this has only become truer with time – nowadays, if you want people to visit and read your website, you need to make judicial use of images in your website.
-But most people who are thinking about designing their website never ask themselves a crucial question: how are images loaded and displayed on a web page?
+Images are an integral part of every web page, and this has only become truer with time.
+Nowadays, if you want people to visit and read your website, you need to make judicial use of images on your website.
+But most people who are thinking about designing their website never ask themselves a crucial question.
+How are images loaded and displayed on a web page?

-In this article, we’ll learn more about the most efficient and effective way of loading images on a website and why you need to use it if you want to see your site succeed.
+In this article, we’ll learn more about the most efficient and effective way of loading images on a website.
+Also why you need to use it if you want to see your site succeed.

 Nowadays, images are high-definition and require a lot of bandwidth to load.
-So, not only do we need to add more images than ever before, those images are larger and require more bandwidth than ever before.
+Not only do we need to add more images than ever before.
+Those images are larger and require more bandwidth than ever before.

 It Allows Your Website to Display While Loading Images in the Background

 Traditionally, the browser renders a page linearly asset by asset without prioritizing any element or loading large assets in parallel.
 This increases loading times and makes the website less responsive.

 With lazy loading, the browser will load the images in the background and display the page concurrently.
 This decreases loading times and makes the website feel more snappy.